6 lifesaving seat belt tips for EMTs and paramedics

 3. Optimize patient care compartment

-Organize your workspace so the tools and equipment you will most likely need are within reach during transport.
+Organize your workspace so the tools and equipment you will most likely need for IV access, oxygen and medication administration, vital sign monitoring and airway management are within reach during transport.

 4. Hospital report